 We also made the critical decision to purchase a small but well established mortgage originator based in Silicon Valley.
 Our product team took that lender apart and completely re-engineered it, challenging every industry assumption in order to truly digitize the mortgage process.

-Since then, we’ve raised over $30 million in funding from investors who are equally passionate about our mission.
-We’ve increased our investor base to 17+ major financial institutions (including Fannie Mae), helping us create a competitive price point for every consumer we fund.
-Our team has tripled in size (we’ve outgrown two offices in Manhattan).
-All the while we’ve helped hundreds of people purchase or refinance their homes.
+Since then, we’ve raised over $254 million in funding from investors who are equally passionate about our mission.
+We’ve increased our investor base to 20+ major financial institutions (including Fannie Mae), helping us create a competitive price point for every consumer we fund.
+Our team has tripled in size (we’ve outgrown two offices in Manhattan) and we’re only continuing to add talented, passionate people who believe in our mission.
+All the while we’ve helped tens of thousands of people purchase or refinance their homes.
 And we’re just getting started.

-While the past three years have been a whirlwind, our core has remained the same.
+While our growth the last few years has been a whirlwind, our core has remained the same.
 Owning a home is a huge accomplishment for anyone.
 It takes hard work and responsibility to be able to become a homeowner, but the final part of the journey shouldn’t be a needlessly expensive and time-consuming hassle of phone calls and paperwork.